 Analysis: One of five black-majority districts based in Detroit.
 Jonhson is a convicted felon since he robbed a country club at age 19.
 He was previously running for Congress in the 14th district, but dropped out.
-Lamar Lemmons is a former state rep. Olumba was elected state rep as a democrat, but left the party due to disputes with leadership.
+He won the primary 63-22 over John Olumba, who was elected state rep as a democrat, but left the party due to disputes with leadership.

 3. [West-central Detroit, Dearborn, Melvindale] Safe democrat.

 Republican: Matthew Keller